zkw012300/BlogBackup/source/_posts/DFS.md

 // Input: root of tree

 function traversalTree(Tree treeRoot):
-	if treeRoot != null then
+	if treeRoot not null then
 		access(treeRoot)
 		for i in 0 to treeRoot.children.length
 			traversalSubStructure(treeRoot.children[i])